 My rush to get to my appointment wiped me out more than the test itself did, which was annoying to me.
-Even running down two flights of stairs when the postperson delivers something, that wipes me out more.
+Even running down two flights of stairs when the post-person delivers something that wipes me out more.
 I’d forgotten I had this PoTS appointment and had to clean my teeth, shower, dress, pack, and speed walk to the train to get there in time.
 All of which I managed in about 35 minutes, somehow.
-I was struggling to breathe for most of that walk and I felt terrible, it was a real struggle to stay composed.
+I was struggling to breathe for most of that walk and I felt terrible.
+It was a real struggle to stay composed.
 In comparison, during the test, I felt pretty normal.

-When the tested finished, they asked why I’d stopped when I did, and I explained the pains in my legs.
+When the testing finished, they asked why I’d stopped when I did, and I explained the pains in my legs.
 Hopefully, that’ll be reflected in the results.
 Unlike my last exercise test, however, I didn’t get to chat with the consultant about the results.
 That probably means I’ll have to wait another eight months to get the results when I see my specialist again.
 Sigh.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with PoTS or exercise tests in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

-Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
+Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time, Unwanted Life readers.